opendistro-for-elasticsearch/sql/docs/user/dql/basics.rst

 Example 2: Fetching at Offset
 -----------------------------

 Offset position can be given as first argument to indicate where to start fetching.
 This can be used as simple pagination solution though it's inefficient on large index.
-And also `ORDER BY` is required in this case to ensure the same order between queries.
+Generally ``ORDER BY`` is required in this case to ensure the same order between pages.

 SQL query::